bhawesh2002/archive-org-script/Readme.md

 The script will validate the provided link and proceed to download the necessary metadata for the specified identifier.
 If the link is invalid the script will ask you to re-enter the download link.

 ### 4. File Browser Interface
-After downloading the metadata, the script will open a file browser interface.
-Use the following controls to navigate:
+Following the successful validation of the link and metadata download, the script will open a file browser interface.
+This interface will allow you to navigate through the files and folders available under the specified identifier.
+Private files will be marked with a lock symbol (🔒) next to their size.
 ```
 Arrow Keys: Navigate up and down through files and folders.